DuarteLacerda/Python/README.md

 **Python Playground** is a personal repository where I collect programming exercises and small games developed in Python.
 The main goal is to practise logic, reinforce programming concepts, and explore the possibilities that Python offers.

-This project is not linked to any course or academic work — it was created solely on my own initiative as a space for experimentation and continuous learning.
+This project is not linked to any course or academic work — it was created solely on my initiative as a space for experimentation and continuous learning.

 ## 🛠️ Technologies Used
 - Python 3.x